axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-sql/reference-destination-sql/_index.md

 | Type:    | string       |
 | Default: | empty string |

-*Description:* Specify database options that are set whenever {{% productparam "abbrev" %}} connects to the database server.
+*Description:* Specify database options that are set whenever {{% param "product.abbrev" %}} connects to the database server.
 Consult the documentation of your database server for details on the available options.
 Syntax:

 ```c